Astroturfing: Effectiveness

 In the book Grassroots for Hire: Public Affairs Consultants in American Democracy, Edward Walker defines "astroturfing" as public participation that is perceived as heavily incented, as fraudulent (claims are attributed to those who did not make such statements), or as an elite campaign masquerading as a mass movement.
 Although not all campaigns by professional grassroots lobbying consultants meet this definition, the book finds that the elite-sponsored grassroots campaigns often fail when they are not transparent about their sources of sponsorship and/or fail to develop partnerships with constituencies that have an independent interest in the issue.
 Walker highlights the case of Working Families for Wal-Mart, in which the campaign's lack of transparency led to its demise.

 A study published in the Journal of Business Ethics examined the effects of websites operated by front groups on students.
 It found that astroturfing was effective at creating uncertainty and lowering trust about claims, thereby changing perceptions that tend to favor the business interests behind the astroturfing effort.
 The New York Times reported that "consumer" reviews are more effective, because "they purport to be testimonials of real people, even though some are bought and sold just like everything else on the commercial Internet."
 Some organizations feel that their business is threatened by negative comments, so they may engage in astroturfing to drown them out.
 Online comments from astroturfing employees can also sway the discussion through the influence of groupthink.

 Justification

 Some astroturfing operatives defend their practice.
-Regarding "movements that have organized aggressively to exaggerate their sway," author Ryan Sager said that this "isn't cheating.
+Regarding "movements that have organized aggressively to exaggerate their sway", author Ryan Sager said that this "isn't cheating.
 Doing everything in your power to get your people to show up is basic politics."
 According to a Porter/Novelli executive, "There will be times when the position you advocate, no matter how well framed and supported, will not be accepted by the public simply because you are who you are."

+Groups like FreedomWorks and Americans for Prosperity assert that providing organizational structure and support to grassroots movements is essential for effective advocacy.
+They argue that the concept of grassroots movements being entirely spontaneous is unrealistic and that some level of organization is necessary to amplify voices and mobilize supporters effectively.
+These groups claim that their activities are legitimate and that they are simply providing the necessary backbone for authentic activism.